ivoleitao/stash/packages/stash_sqlite/README.md

 ## Usage

-The example bellow stores a Task object on a moor cache that uses a in-memory implementation of the database.
+The example bellow stores a Task object on a sqlite cache that uses a in-memory implementation of the database.
 A truly persistent alternative is also possible as presented through the use of an alternate moor QueryExecutor.
 Both alternatives take advantage of the [moor_ffi](https://pub.dev/packages/moor_ffi) package which provides dart bindings for sqlite.
 Moor itself provides support relational database support on multiple environments ranging from mobile to desktop.

 ```dart
 import 'dart:io';